 What is mantrailing?

-- Mantrailing is an unconstrained method of searching in which the dog can work independantly from its handler.
+- Mantrailing is an unconstrained method of searching in which the dog can work independently from its handler.

 - Moments of teamwork between handler and dog are coached.

-Working with the trailing dogs will always be done in a dog friendly way, based on respect and trust.
-Our methods are built on scientifically substantiated principles.
+Working with dogs is done in a dog-friendly manner at Mantrailing Overijssel; based on respect and trust.
+The learning methods are based on scientifically based principles.

-- Teaching the dog basic skills with gradual increase in difficulty
+- Teaching basic skills with a gradual increase in the level of difficulty.

-- We certify levels 1, 2 and 3 with unknown traillayers in unknown areas.
+- We certify mantrailing sport levels 1, 2, 3 and 4 with unknown runners in unknown areas.